viki0me/project-euler/problem001/README.md

 ## 🔍 key notes
 1. **brute force method works** for small limits but scales poorly
 2. **mathematical insight** reduces O(n) to O(1)
-4. Always consider the **inclusion-exclusion principle** for "or" conditions

 ## ⭐️ answer
 ```